 How To Grind Flaxseed With a Magic Bullet?

-If you buy ground flax meal from the store though, make sure to read what kind of color it is because if it says “golden flax” but is actually brown, then it’s not really worth the extra money.
+However, if you buy ground flax meal from the store, be sure to check the color as “golden flax” that is actually brown is not worth the extra cost.

 Keep grinding until all your seeds are ground into a fine powder.